oniony/TMSU/README.md

 v0.5.0 (in development)
 ------

-  *Note: This release changes the behaviour of some of the subcommands.
+  *Note: This release has some important changes, including the renaming of some options, the introduction of local databases and a switch from absolute to relative paths in the database.
 Please read the following release notes carefully.*

-  *Note: To move from absolute paths in your existing database to relative paths please issue:*

-      tmsu repair --manual / /

   * The --untagged option on the 'files' and 'status' subcommands has been replaced by a new 'untagged' subcommand, which should be more intuitive.